-While there are many unique travel opportunities, various adventures, and great events here year-round, most people agree that the best time to visit Iceland is in June when the weather starts to warm up and the country experiences 24 hours of sunlight.
+While there are many unique travel opportunities, various adventures, and great events year-round in Iceland, the best time to visit Iceland is in June when the weather starts to warm up and the country experiences 24 hours of sunlight.

 However, if you're planning your first trip to Iceland, the best time of year to explore this Nordic island nation really depends on what you're looking for—whether you prefer warmer weather and outdoor events or you don't mind a little bit of cold for a great nightlife scene.